Position: Professor, Fletcher Jones Chair of Design, Technology & Management

 His entry into healthcare field has been via Telemedicine.
 He has worked extensively on several new telemedicine technologies and one of his Telemedicine Taxonomy paper is heavily cited in the field.
 Today he leads the emerging field of Persuasive Technology which is a stimulating interdisciplinary research field that focuses on how interactive technologies and services can be designed to influence people’s attitudes and support positive behavior change.
 His current projects include designing ICT and mobile solutions to address chronic disease management such as obesity/diabetes, heart-failure, oral health hygiene and he is also working closely with Loma Linda Medical center on a remote monitoring technology to assist Congestive Heart Failure patients.
 He was program chair of Persuasive 2009 international conference.
 He was healthcare track chair for ICIS 2013.
 He regularly serves as Program Chair or on the program committee at conferences such as WITS, DESRIST, Persuasive technology and ICIS.

-He has published over 130 articles in refereed conferences and journals including IEEE Network, IEEE J. on Selected Areas in Communications, Communications of the ACM, Computer Networks, Journal of MIS, Decision Support Systems, Journal of American Medical Informatics Association (JAMIA), Journal of Medical Internet Research (JMIR), Telemedicine & e-Health Journal, Information Systems Frontiers, Computer Communication, IEEE IT Professional, ACM CCR, Communications of AIS, Health Systems etc. He has served as an Associate Editor of the MIS Quarterly, a flagship journal in IS.
-He is on the editorial board of International Journal of Business Data Communications and Networking, Journal of AIS and Health Systems Journal (from Palgrave Macmillan).
+He has published over 145 articles in refereed conferences and journals including IEEE Network, IEEE J. on Selected Areas in Communications, Communications of the ACM, Computer Networks, Journal of MIS, Decision Support Systems, Journal of American Medical Informatics Association (JAMIA), Journal of Medical Internet Research (JMIR), Telemedicine & e-Health Journal, Information Systems Frontiers, Computer Communication, IEEE IT Professional, ACM CCR, Communications of AIS, Health Systems etc. He has served as an Associate Editor of the MIS Quarterly, a flagship journal in IS.
+He is on the editorial board of IEEE Transactions on Engineering Management, International Journal of Business Data Communications and Networking, Journal of AIS and Health Systems Journal (from Palgrave Macmillan).
 He was an active IETF member affiliated to several working groups and a core group member of Video Middleware Initiative within Internet-2.
 He has been the General Chair for SIP Workshop at Supercom (2004, 2005), Healthcom 2003 conference and Mini-track Co-Chair for HICSS Conference.
 He has been on the program committee of several IEEE and ACM conferences and served as TPC Vice Chair for IEEE Technical Committee EntNet@Supercom.
 He is fascinated with the potential of design science research methodology and is the founder of DESRIST conference.
 He was the Program Chair and founder for the 1st and 2nd International Conference on Design Science in IS&T (DESRIST2007), and is the general chair of DESRIST 2013.
 His research has been funded by National Science Foundation (NSF), National Institutes of Health (NIH), Internet2, Michigan Diabetes Center, The California Endowment, Northrop-Grumman, BellSouth, Institute for HeartMath, Loma Linda Foundation and several other corporations.
 He has served on several NSF panels, PI meetings and Computer Science and Telecom Board.
 He is member of Strategic Education Council of AHIMA, and AMIA Charter Academic member.
 He is also a senior member of IEEE, and ACM, IEEE Computer Society, IEEE Communications Society and Association for Information Systems.
 Dr. Chatterjee is a regular invited speaker at international meetings worldwide, consults regularly with Fortune 500 companies and serves as an adviser to many Indian IT companies.